-Just as typical Filipinos find it easy to complain about slow Internet connection, power interruptions, and other inefficiencies experienced in daily life, businesses also have their share of problems.
-For the Philippines to attract enterprises and competitive enough to keep them from bolting for countries with better support and a more conducive business environment, it needs to upgrade the way it handles business needs.
+Just as typical Filipinos find it easy to complain about slow Internet connection, power interruptions and other inefficiencies experienced in daily life, businesses also have their own share of problems.
+For the Philippines to attract businesses and competitive enough to keep them from bolting for countries with better support and more conducive business environment, it needs to upgrade the way it handles business needs.

 The problems have been identified, all it needs to do is find the solutions, and execute them.